WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 10. What do you mean by event loop in Node.js?

 - The event loop is a mechanism that processes asynchronous tasks in a single thread by continously checking for and executing callback functions.

+## 11. What are the main disadvantages of Node.js?

+- Disadvantages include its single-threaded nature, preference for NoSQL databases, and rapid API changes that can cause instability.